Taste Matters, But So

 Carbon Neutral Brewery

-Tin Whistle is a member of the Climate Smart Initiative.
-A group of Canadian businesses working to measure and reduce their carbon footprints.
-We continually measure and benchmark our small brewery against the best out there, and we are happy to announce we now have a carbon-neutral brewhouse!
+Tin Whistle is B.C.'s first carbon neutral brewery.
+We are a member of the Climate Smart Initiative, a group of Canadian businesses working to measure and reduce their carbon footprints.
+We continually measure and benchmark our small brewery against the best out there, and we never rest in our pursuit to reduce our carbon footprint.
 No matter your size, we believe you can be sustainable and responsible as a business.

 Invest In Our Local Community